helloamitpal/react-csr-template/README.md

 - Remove "proxy" code snippet from server/index.js file.
 - Uncomment the baseURL property while creating the axios instance in /src/api/apiinterceptor.js file.

+## How should I check heroku deployment logs

+- Open your terminal and type this: heroku logs --tail --app your_app_name

 ## License

 This project is licensed under the MIT license, Copyright (c) 2019 Amit Pal.
 For more information see LICENSE.md.